Easy Cakes > Anything Goes Fairy Cakes 4 January 2009

 Moroccan Tagine with Lemon, Olives and Potatoes 31 January 2008

-Posted by cath in Fish, Recipes, freeze-friendly, ingredients, mildly spicy.5 comments
+Posted by cath in Fish, freeze-friendly, ingredients, mildly spicy, Recipes.

 This is a recipe I made a few times, and each time I forget to photograph it.
 Oops.
 I’ve now made it with some monkfish, and with chicken (thighs/legs – skin, bones and all), lamb or mutton works a treat, and is definitely my favourite.
 I also tried mutton and aubergines and it worked really well.